smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 # What is Job Scheduler?

-The Chainlink Keepers Job Scheduler schedules jobs which utilize the Chainlink Keepers Network to automatically execute your smart contract functions at specific times.
-Once your Job Scheduler is registered with  the [Chainlink Keepers network](https://keepers.chain.link/new), the decentralized Keepers network will start monitoring and executing your scheduled jobs.
+The Chainlink Keepers Job Scheduler schedules jobs that use the Chainlink Keepers Network to automatically execute your smart contract functions at specific times.
+After you register your Job Scheduler with the [Chainlink Keepers network](https://keepers.chain.link/new), the decentralized Keepers network monitors and executes your scheduled jobs.

 # Job Scheduling Tutorial

-We will use [Remix](https://remix.ethereum.org/) for this tutorial.
+Use [Remix](https://remix.ethereum.org/) for this tutorial.
 To learn more about Remix and how you can use it to deploy a smart contract, visit our [tutorial](https://www.youtube.com/watch?v=JWJWT9cwFbo).

-You will also need a MetaMask (or other Remix compatible wallet) in your browser with some testnet tokens of choice.
-See our [MetaMask tutorial](https://www.youtube.com/watch?v=4ZgFijd02Jo) if you need help setting up a wallet.
+You will also need MetaMask or other another wallet that is compatible with Remix with some testnet tokens of choice.
+See the [MetaMask tutorial](https://www.youtube.com/watch?v=4ZgFijd02Jo) if you need help setting up a wallet.

-> ⚠️ Testing Contracts
-> We recommend you first test the tutorial on an EVM-compatible testnet before moving to mainnet.
+Before you deploy your application to a mainnet, test the tutorial on one of the [supported testnets](/docs/chainlink-keepers/introduction/#supported-blockchain-networks).

 ## Creating a Job Scheduler contract